duke-automation/varanus/README.md

 # Varanus

-This gem provides an interface to Sectigo's (formerly Comodo CA) APIs for working with SSL certificates as well as its reporting API.
+This gem provides an interface to Sectigo's (formerly Comodo CA) APIs for working with SSL/TLS certificates as well as its reporting API.

 Support for Sectigo's other APIs (S/MIME, code signing, device certificates, etc) may be added at a later date.
 Merge requests to add some of this functionality would be